tnieuwe/HPAstainR_dev_paper/README.md

 # HPAStain.R

-HPAStain.R is an [R package](https://github.com/tnieuwe/HPAStainR)/[Shiny app](https://32tim32.shinyapps.io/HPAStainR/) used to query the Human Protein Atlas for staining data.
+HPAStain.R is an [Bioconductor R package](http://www.bioconductor.org/packages/release/bioc/html/HPAStainR.html)/[Shiny app](https://32tim32.shinyapps.io/HPAStainR/) used to query the Human Protein Atlas for staining data.
 The purpose of this tool is to test if a list of proteins/genes is associated with a certain cell type in a HPA tested tissue.
 E.g. you have a list of protein coding genes from a differential expression single cell analysis and want to see if these proteins are associated with a known cell type.
 Instead of querying HPA multiple times you can load your list in HPAStainR which will return a ranked table of the cell types with the most protein staining.

-The package has officially been accepted at Bioconductor, and package deveopment still continues at https://github.com/tnieuwe/HPAStainR, there will be no further updates to the HPAStainR package here, this github exists to now host the experiment used in the HPAStainR paper.
+The package has officially been accepted at Bioconductor, and package development still continues at https://github.com/tnieuwe/HPAStainR, there will be no further updates to the HPAStainR package here, this github exists to now host the experiments used in the [HPAStainR paper](https://f1000research.com/articles/9-1210).

 I am keeping this repository as I believe the README is a useful supplement and this repository holds the data that will be submitted hopefully as a paper.